What is UTA

 That is too much broker trivia to put into every AI decision.
 OpenAlice keeps the AI on a single workflow: inspect account state, stage an operation, commit it, request push approval, then sync results.

-A UTA can stage and commit trade intent, but it does not execute until you approve the push in the Web UI.
+In Pro, a UTA can stage and commit trade intent.
+By default, execution waits until you approve the push in the Web UI:

 stage